 Based on observations, the stability of the layer of basalt at the shale contact appears good.
-Where "windows" of the altered Pierre shale have been exposed in the upper high walls of the quarry, evidence of slaking (disintegrating and crumbling when exposed to moisture) is evident as expected due to weathering.
-The area of exposed shale is minimal and limited to the upper benches.
-The current practice of leaving a basalt veneer over the shale appears successful for preventing further weathering of the shale.
+Where "windows" of the altered Pierre shale have been exposed in the walls of the quarry the altered shale appears to be standing well.
+Evidence of slaking (disintegrating and crumbling when exposed to moisture) due to weathering is evident, but to a degree less than expected from non-altered shale.
+The area of exposed shale is minimal and limited to the upper benches and a few knobs where the altered shale surface undulates.
+The current practice of leaving a basalt veneer over the shale appears successful for preventing weathering of the shale.

-No large-scale slope failures were observed to have occurred at the quarry since the 2020 observation.
+No large-scale slope failures were observed to have occurred at the quarry since last year's observation.
 Few localized dip-slope failures exist within the basalt across the site.
 Our evaluation indicates these surficial failures do not currently pose a significant slope stability hazard and are typically mitigated as part of the ongoing mining process.
+According to APC staff, the highwalls are monitored by multiple drones during blasting and no signs of instability of the highwalls have been observed.

-The reclamation of the benches at the southwest corner of the quarry appears stable and will further benefit from growth of the vegetation planted this spring.
+The reclamation of the benches with overburden and seeding at the southwest corner of the quarry appears stable and exhibits vegetative growth to aid with stability and erosion prevention.